 Skip to main content

-Watch this six minute video about Susana’s battle with this rare brain disease.
-Dr. Richard G. Ellenbogen is one of a few surgeons in the country who specializes
+Watch this six-minute video about Susana’s battle with this rare brain disease.
+Dr. Richard G. Ellenbogen is one of a few surgeons in the country who specializes in this surgery.

 Watch this nine-minute video about Antonia’s brain surgery performed by Dr. Jeffrey G. Ojemann at Children’s.